Infant Safe Haven Laws - Iowa

 If the physical custody of a newborn infant is relinquished to a first responder, the first responder shall transport the newborn infant to the nearest institutional health facility.
 The first responder shall provide any parental identification or medical history information to the institutional health facility.

-As soon as possible after the individual or first responder on duty assumes physical custody of a newborn infant, the individual shall notify the Department of Human Services, and the department shall take the actions necessary to assume the care, control, and custody of the newborn infant.
+As soon as possible after the individual or first responder assumes physical custody of a newborn infant, the individual shall notify the Department of Health and Human Services, and the department shall take the actions necessary to assume the care, control, and custody of the newborn infant.
 Within 24 hours of taking custody of the newborn infant, the department shall notify the juvenile court and the county attorney in writing of the department's action and the circumstances surrounding the action.

 Immunity for the Provider